cryswerton/m3u8-video-downloader/README.md

-# Simple Shell Cleaner
+# M3u8 Video Downloader

 ## What is it?
-A simple video downloader that downloads videos with the m3u8 extension.
-Example: video.m3u8.
+A simple video downloader that downloads videos with the m3u8 extension and convert it to mp4.
+You just have to provide the link for it.
+Example: m3u8-get link/video.m3u8.

 ## Available to